What Is a Time-Series Database and Why Do You Need One?

 A TSDB helps you worry less about your database infrastructure, so you can spend more time building your application or gaining insight from the data.
 Before diving deep into time series as a database category, let’s quickly explain what we mean by time-series data and why you should care.

 Time-series databases store time-series data efficiently.
 But what is time-series data anyway?
 Is it just data that has a timestamp?
 In short, yes.
+(Here are 10 facts about time-series data.)
 Recording historical data (or, in other words, past data) based on the timestamp allows you to analyze how the collected data changes over time.

 A simple example is storing the